Nuclear reactor: Current technologies

 A Soviet design, RBMKs are in some respects similar to CANDU in that they can be refueled during power operation and employ a pressure tube design instead of a PWR-style pressure vessel.
-However, unlike CANDU they are unstable and large, making containment buildings for them expensive.
+However, unlike CANDU, they are unstable and large, making containment buildings for them expensive.
 A series of critical safety flaws have also been identified with the RBMK design, though some of these were corrected following the Chernobyl disaster.
 Their main attraction is their use of light water and unenriched uranium.
-As of 2024, 7 remain open, mostly due to safety improvements and help from international safety agencies such as the U.S. Department of Energy.
+As of 2024, 7 remain open, mostly due to safety improvements and help from international safety agencies such as the US Department of Energy.
 Despite these safety improvements, RBMK reactors are still considered one of the most dangerous reactor designs in use.
 RBMK reactors were deployed only in the former Soviet Union.